 Stevie Smith, ‘In My Dreams’.
 ‘In my dreams I am always saying goodbye and riding away’: so opens this poem by one of the twentieth century’s most distinctive poetic voices, in which the speaker revels in the freedom that saying goodbye can provide.

 Cecil Day-Lewis, ‘Walking Away’.
 Cecil Day-Lewis was Poet Laureate of the United Kingdom between 1968 and 1972 (as well as being the father of Daniel Day-Lewis).
 In ‘Walking Away’, a parent recalls the first time he realised his child’s independence was blossoming, during a game of football.
+(We’ve picked some of the best football poems here.)
 The experience is bittersweet because the speaker of the poem senses that a phase of his child’s life – and his own – has come to an end.
 This is a poem about saying farewell to a time of life as much as to an individual.

 Alun Lewis, ‘Goodbye’.
 Lewis (1915-44) is one of the best-known English poets of the Second World War.
 Lewis wrote this beautiful poem of farewell about his first night with his wife.